blukatdevelopment/UnchainedWorldsOld/keeper_info/magic_items.md

 wearer into the air.
 It has 6 charges, which return at dawn.
 When active, the suit consumes one charge per 6 seconds and confers a 60ft flying speed to the wearer.

+### Pneumatic Mobility Gear
+These 6 inch by 18 inch by four-foot long rectangular boxes are harnessed to the hips of the wearer, who may not wear medium or heavy armor while operating the mobility gear.
+By using your bonus action to consume one stamina die, the box fires a grappling hook up to 120ft towards a solid object such as a tree, wall, building, or huge creature.
+The suit then reels in the line connected to the hook, propeling the user toward it.
+The user can either land on that target, or fire the pneumatic mobility gear again at the start of their next turn to remain moving without landing.

 ### Cape of Billowing (Common)
 At all times, the cape flutters as if blown by a strong wind.